 Requirements to Be a Corrections Officer

-Corrections officers oversee and maintain order within the general populations of correctional facilities.
-Required skills include communication, self-defense and the ability to work effectively in a high-stress and hazardous environment.
-Read on to learn more about the various requirements for a corrections officer.
+The job duties of a corrections officer include overseeing and maintaining order within the general population of correctional facilities.
+Correctional officer job requirements include communication skills, self-defense, and the ability to work effectively in a high-stress and hazardous environment.

-To be considered for a corrections officer position, applicants must typically be at least 18-21 years old and hold a high school diploma or GED.
+Applicants must typically be at least 18-21 years old to be a correctional officer and hold a high school diploma or GED.
 An applicant's criminal record must be free of felony convictions.
-Some institutions seek applicants with law enforcement or armed forces experience, while others require some college training.
+Some institutions seek applicants with armed forces experience, while others require some college training.
 In many cases, one may be accepted in place of the other.
 Some agencies, such as the U.S. Federal Bureau of Prisons, have stringent requirements, including a bachelor's degree and relevant experience in supervising or counseling.

-Correctional officers receive their professional training from local, state and federal corrections departments.
-These departments could require new officers to complete formal training, which includes classes in communication, law and criminal rights, at a local academy.
+Correctional officers take corrections classes through local, state and federal corrections departments.
+These departments have correctional officer training requirements, which includes classes in communication, law and criminal rights, at a local academy.
 Students receive hands-on training in firearm use and safety, inmate restraint, prisoner transportation and use of force.
 New officers also receive on-the-job training, which can include instruction in facility policies and security procedures.

 Federal corrections officers at the U.S. Federal Bureau of Prisons usually need to complete a more intense training program than their state and local counterparts.
 The first year on the job consists of 200 hours of general institutional education, including 120 hours of skill-building, firearm safety, self-defense and endurance instruction, at the Glynco, GA, training center.

-The American Correctional Association (ACA) offers voluntary certification as a Certified Corrections Officer (CCO) for those who want to demonstrate their aptitude in the field (www.aca.org).
+The American Correctional Association (ACA) offers voluntary certification for those who want to demonstrate their aptitude in the field (www.aca.org).
 Becoming a CCO requires providing evidence of education and work experience, as well as successfully completing a qualifying examination.

 Career Outlook for Corrections Officers

-The number of corrections officer jobs was predicted to grow 5% from 2010-2020, which was slower than the average for other occupations.
-Budget cuts, as well as decreasing crime, were factors that affected this slower employment increase.
-Correctional officers earned a mean wage of $43,550 annually in May 2012.
+The number of correctional officer and jailer jobs was predicted to decline 8% from 2016-2026.
+Budget cuts, as well as reform to sentencing laws, were factors that affected this decrease in employment.
+Correctional officers earned a mean wage of $49,300 annually as of May 2018.